 - 4.1 The LNG Developer or LNG TO/O, as the case may be, will obtain a license to design, construct, operate and own a LNG terminal from OGRA under the Oil and Gas Regulatory Authority Ordinance, 2002 subject to satisfying the following criteria: - (a) Technical: At least one member of the consortium of LNG Developer or LNG TO/O, as the case may be, should have experience in developing and operating a liquefaction plant or a regasification terminal.
-The LNG terminal will be constructed based on technical standards as prescribed by the OGRA from time to time, including internationally acceptable industry technical standards as stipulated in Appendix 1. - (b) Financial: The LNG Developer or LNG TO/O consortium (on a several or joint and several basis) should have revenues, net income and net worth above prescribed minimum thresholds (to be set taking into consideration the financial obligations associated with the development and operation of the LNG import terminal.
+The LNG terminal will be constructed based on technical standards as prescribed by the OGRA from time to time, in consultation and approval of Department of Explosives, including internationally acceptable industry technical standards as stipulated in Appendix-1. - (b) Financial: The LNG Developer or LNG TO/O consortium (on a several or joint and several basis) should have liquidity, revenues, net income and net worth above prescribed minimum thresholds (to be set by OGRA taking into consideration the financial obligations associated with the development and operation of the LNG import terminal).